 Brenda Joy (B.J.)
 Bernstein

-Throughout her 30 years practicing law, Brenda Joy (B.J.)
+Throughout her 35 years practicing law, Brenda Joy (B.J.)
 Bernstein has professionally and persuasively advocated for her clients, and is recognized as one of the top trial lawyers in Georgia.
 She has received numerous awards for her commitment to justice.
 Having tried both civil and criminal cases makes her very unique among trial lawyers.
-Successfully handling cases in both arenas provides the perfect background to seek justice and fairness for her clients.

 She has been recognized every year since 2008 as a Georgia Super Lawyer, including designations as one of the top 100 lawyers in Georgia and one of the Top 50 Women Lawyers.
 Georgia Trend Magazine had named her to its Legal Elite list and profiled her as one of six of Georgia’s “Power Women.”